Sarah and the Safe Word: Lyrical themes

 In keeping with their inspirations, the band's lyrics emphasize theatrical, macabre storytelling, often utilizing supernatural and gothic horror tropes with a lighthearted campy tone.
-Humor also plays a role in the band's songwriting; Rose has said they have "always loved a really asinine and absurdist kind of humor," and songs often use humor to counterbalance dark subject matter.
+Humor also plays a role in the band's songwriting; Rose has said she has "always loved a really asinine and absurdist kind of humor," and songs often use humor to counterbalance dark subject matter.

-The band's first EP, Afterlife, was written while Rose was recovering from a breakup and a suicide attempt; they would later describe it as the band's "darkest body of work" and say that they had "got all my dark stuff out" with the record.
+The band's first EP, Afterlife, was written while Rose was recovering from a breakup and a suicide attempt; she would later describe it as the band's "darkest body of work" and say that she had "got all my dark stuff out" with the record.
 Strange Doings in the Night, meanwhile, "came out of me trying to rediscover myself, my voice, and who I was."
-Reviewing the album's 2022 re-issue, Julie River of New Noise Magazine described the song "You're the Sort of Man I Like" as "a modern, queer twist on a very classic vaudevillian duet", while the album as a whole had "a sort of whimsical style of gothicness that’s less Edgar Allen Poe and more Nightmare Before Christmas".
+Reviewing the album's 2022 re-issue, Julie River of New Noise Magazine described the song "You're the Sort of Man I Like" as "a modern, queer twist on a very classic vaudevillian duet", while the album as a whole had "a sort of whimsical style of gothicness that’s less Edgar Allen Poe [sic] and more Nightmare Before Christmas".

 For Red Hot & Holy, the group approached the songs as individual stories within a larger narrative.
-"Formula 666" tells of a 1950s drag racer who makes a deal with the Devil to save her girlfriend's life, meant to evoke grindhouse cinema and reminiscent of 1950s teenage tragedy songs, while "Dead Girls Tell No Tales" is a pirate-themed song in the style of a sea shanty.
-"Dig a Fancy Grace" is one of the band's few overtly political songs and is critical of capitalism, proclaiming at one point "Eat the fucking rich!".
+"Formula 666" tells of a 1950s drag racer who makes a deal with the Devil to save her girlfriend's life, meant to evoke exploitation cinema and reminiscent of 1950s teenage tragedy songs, while "Dead Girls Tell No Tales" is a pirate-themed song in the style of a sea shanty.
+"Dig a Fancy Grave" is one of the band's few overtly political songs and is critical of capitalism, proclaiming at one point "Eat the fucking rich!".
 The title track was written to promote a "healthy perspective on intimacy and relationships".
 Rose described the album as having central themes of confidence, self-awareness, liberation, self-realization, optimism, and sarcasm in the face of adversity, and wrote album closer "Lit Cigarette" with the intent of ending the album on an empowered note.